For a two weeks trek in Corsica, what mindset should you adopt ?

 Imagine buying a new mattress for, say, five hundred euros.
 This mattress defines to you what real comfort is, but only for a certain period of time.
 Then you’ll be used to it and you’ll forgot how fluffy it is.
 Next thing you know you’ll need a new one, costing ten thousand, just to set your boundary higher.
 It’s a never ending loop.
 That’s why it is so import to actually know what discomfort really is.

-A wor(l)d about variety
+A wor(l)d on variety

 Variety is something we think we understand, but we don’t.
 When you show landscapes as various as the ones you come across in Corsica, everyone will tell you how beautiful and diverse they are.
 There is a consensus about it.
 No matter our beliefs, our origin or our political ideas.
 It is within us, there’s no debate, no philosophical interpretation, we would all agree on the wonders nature provides.
 And I strongly believe, that beauty doesn’t only come from nature in itself.
 It comes from variety.